The First Week of Every Consulting Engagement Is Wasted. Here's How to Take It Back.

 Gaetan Portaels works primarily with smaller enterprises, 5 to 50 employees.
 He told me plainly: "Smaller enterprises typically do not have well-documented processes."
 There's no process map because nobody ever mapped them.
 There's no tech stack document because the stack is whatever the founder signed up for over the past five years.

 This creates a paradox for consultants.
-SMBs are often the clients who need an AI transformation audit most desperately, but they're also the ones least equipped to complete your intake.
+SMBs are often the clients who need an AI readiness assessment most desperately, but they're also the ones least equipped to complete your intake.
 You end up running what I call a "process archaeology project" before you can even start the actual diagnostic work, digging through fragments and interviews to reconstruct what should have been baseline context.

 That's not just slow.
 It's expensive.
 At $200-$300/hr, spending an extra 8-10 hours on intake archaeology means $1,600-$3,000 in labor that never shows up on an invoice.
 I've written about this cost in detail in why manual intake is the most expensive part of an AI engagement, and the math is worse than most consultants realize.